Skip to content

 mpirun -np 10 --hostfile my_hostfile ./bin/daphne --distributed --dist_backend=MPI scripts/examples/matrix_addition_for_mpi.daph

-When DAPHNE is Installed with Containers (e.g. singularity)
+When DAPHNE is Installed with Containers (e.g. Singularity)

-The main difference is that the mpirun command is called at the level of the container as follows
+The main difference is that the mpirun command is called at the level of the container as follows:

 mpirun -np 10 singularity exec <singularity-image> daphne/bin/daphne --distributed --dist_backend=MPI --vec --num-threads=2 daphne/scripts/examples/matrix_addition_for_mpi.daph

-Please do not forget to replace <singularity-image> with the actual singularity image.
+Please do not forget to replace <singularity-image> with the actual Singularity image.